open-contracting-extensions/eforms/docs/mapping.md

 - [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 - For each `efac:SelectionCriteria`, add or update a corresponding `SelectionCriterion` object in the lot's `.selectionCriteria.criteria`.
 - For each `efac:CriterionParameter`, add or update a corresponding `SelectionCriterionNumber` object in the criterion's `.numbers`.
-- Identify the equivalent code in the [criterionWeight](https://extensions.open-contracting.org/en/extensions/awardCriteria/master/codelists/#criterionWeight.csv) codelist and map to the number's `.weight`.
+- Identify the equivalent code in the [criterionWeight](https://extensions.open-contracting.org/en/extensions/awardCriteria/master/codelists/#criterionWeight.csv) codelist, and set it as the number's `.weight`.

 ```xml
 <efac:CriterionParameter>